Iotic-Labs/iotics-host-lib/builder/iotics/publisher_template/{{cookiecutter.publisher_dir}}/README.md

 In `publisher.py` the example:

 ### Creates a twin and sets its basic metadata
-All metadata describing twins is stored using the Resource Description Framework ([RDF](https://www.w3. org/TR/rdf11-concepts/)), which makes statements about the world using subject-predicate-object triples.
-For purposes of this walkthrough, think of predicates and objects as keys and values describing the subject (usually a Twin or Feed).
-Certain basic predicates, whose values make the twin accessible via text- or location-based searches, have dedicated parameters in the update_twin method.
-The use of custom predicates will be shown in the next section.
+The update_twin method has parameters for setting some basic metadata to make the twin accessible via text- and location-based searches.
+Further capabilities for describing twins are shown [below](#adding-more-semantic-metadata-via-custom-properties).
 ```python
 def _create_twin(self) -> str:
     # Create an twin id in the registrar